 |Small handful each fresh coriander and parsley, chopped|

 - Heat the casserole over a medium heat and add 2 tbsp of the oil.

 - Fry off the onion until brown then add the garlic, ginger and chilli, cooking whilst stirring for a couple of minutes.

-- Add the potatoes and sweet potatoes and stir before adding the thyme, curry powder, all-purpose seasoning and allspice berries.
+- Add the peppers, potatoes and sweet potatoes and stir before adding the thyme, pepper, curry powder, all-purpose seasoning and allspice berries.

 - Stir through the butterbeans then pour in the stock and bring to the boil.

 - Simmer gently with the lid on for an hour or so.
 The potatoes will be soft and the sauce will have started to thicken and get darker in colour.